-This variance may be due in part to the increased difficulty in reaching students who drop out of school, which is more prevalent among African American students.
-To address this, OLTS project staff have been working with LEAs to identify students likely to drop out in order to solicit additional information on how to contact them one year after exit.
+To improve underrepresentation of students with Emotional Disturbances, OLTS project staff have been working with LEAs to identify students with disability categories with the highest risk of drop out in order to solicit additional information on how to contact them one year after exit (as the emotional disturbance category remains among the highest for risk of dropout).
 They will continue this strategy to improve representativeness in the future.